Sunlight: Full sun to partial shade

 Like most winter vegetables, the taste improves after the first frost.
 In fact, we recommend that you do not harvest kale until after at least one or two hard frosts (see Sweet Season).
 Pick outer leaves as they develop or harvest the entire plant.
 Kale matures 50-65 days after direct sowing or 30-40 days after transplanting.

-An extremely hardy plant, kale can be harvested as late as December in many areas and will over winter in warmer locations.
+An extremely hardy plant, kale can be harvested as late as December in many areas and will overwinter in warmer locations.
+If you grow it in a cold frame, you can harvest it almost all year long.

-Kale does not have many diseases or pest problems associated with it.
+Kale does not have many diseases or pest problems.
 Rotating crops helps to discourage many plant diseases such as downy mildew and black rot.
 Watch for flea beetles and aphids and protect young plants from cutworms with a collar made from paper cups with the bottoms removed.

-Biennial.
-Kale will cross-pollinate with all other Brassica oleracea, isolate by one mile the second year when going to seed.
+This biennial will cross-pollinate with all other Brassica oleracea, so isolate by one mile the second year when going to seed.
 Before a hard frost, carefully dig the plants and pot them in sand.
 Store plants between 32-40˚F. Plant back out in early spring and allow to bolt.
 Harvest seed pods when dry and clean by hand.